Does Physically Irritating the Skin Cause Body Acne?

 Acne is a disease most known for its appearance on the face, but it can also occur anywhere on the body, except on the palms of the hands and soles of the feet.
 It is primarily an inflammatory disease, and anything that increases inflammation, such as irritating the skin, may increase acne symptoms.

-Sweating can make acne mechanica worse.
-Further irritation can result when the body’s skin becomes sweaty.
-The excess moisture softens the skin, making it more prone to damage than non-sweaty skin.
+Sweating can make acne mechanica worse: Further irritation can result when the body's skin becomes sweaty.
+The excess moisture softens the skin, making it more prone to damage.
 So, for example, wearing a purse or backpack on a hot day could cause even more irritation than on a cool day, due to the extra moisture on the skin.

 Potential Sources of Irritation on the Body

-There is no way to avoid things touching the body throughout the day, and there is no reason to stress about it.
+There is no way to avoid things touching the body throughout the day.
 However, if you are breaking out in one particular area of your body, you may want to consider potential repetitive irritation to that area.
 Sources of acne mechanica on the body include the following, among many others.

 - Backpacks or purses